 There are other animals that hibernate, or become dormant, daily.
 Many tiny warm-blooded animals have huge energy requirements.
 It is difficult for some of them to consume enough food to maintain themselves.
 To conserve energy, animals like hummingbirds and little brown bats become dormant for part of each day.

-Just as there are places where food and water are scarce in the winter, there are other places where these resources are scarce in the summer.
+Just as there are places where food and water are scarce in the winter, there are other places where these resources are scarce during the summer months.
+For example, many environments have a hot, dry season.
 To survive, some animals aestivate ('es-ti-vat), which is comparable to hibernate.
-While the northern ground squirrels spend the summer eating and preparing for winter hibernation, ground squirrels living in the southwest desert may avoid the extreme heat by aestivating in their burrows.
+While the northern ground squirrels spend the summer eating and preparing for winter hibernation, ground squirrels living in the southwest desert may avoid the extreme summer heat by aestivating in their burrows.

 Other Ways to Survive the Winter